Valuing your property

 Other information sources for valuing your property

 You can refer to one or more of the following information sources to help you value your property as at 1 November 2021:

-When referring to the above sources, you should compare properties that are similar to your own property for example, in type, approximate size and approximate age.
-You should not rely on one particular sale, for example, the most recent sale in your neighbourhood.
-You should consider a group of relevant sales over recent periods.
+When referring to the above sources, you should compare properties that are similar to your property.
+For example, you should compare similar properties in type, approximate size and age.
+You should not rely on one particular sale.
+Instead, you should consider a group of relevant sales over recent periods.

 You may choose to ask a professional valuer to value your property.
 The professional valuation should reflect the value of your property as on 1 November 2021.
 The documentation that the professional valuer provides should include the: